patrickbwarren/transam-triton/TRIMCC.md

 - `-h` or `-?` (help) : print out the help;
 - `-v` (verbose) : print the byte stream and variables;
-- `-s` (spaced) : add a column of spaces after the 7th byte;
+- `-s` (spaced) : add a column of spaces after the 7th byte (with `-v`);
 - `-p` (pipe) : write the byte stream in binary to `/dev/stdout` (obviates `-o`);
-- `-o <binary_file>` : write the byte stream in binary to a file;
+- `-o binary_file` : write the byte stream in binary to a file;
-- `-t` (transmit) : write the byte stream to a serial device, for example `/dev/ttyS0`.
+- `-t serial_device` : transmit the byte stream to a serial device, for example `/dev/ttyS0`.

-If the source file is not provided, the input is taken from `/dev/stdin`.
+If the source file is not provided, input is taken from `/dev/stdin`.

-With the `-t` option this transmits bytes to a physically-connected Triton through a serial device such `/dev/ttyS0`.
-Alternatively with the `-o` option the code can also be used to generate binaries to run with the [emulator](EMULATOR.md), and with the `-p` option this is piped to `/dev/stdout`.
+With the `-t` option this transmits (writes) a byte stream to a physically-connected Triton through a serial device such `/dev/ttyS0`.
+Alternatively with the `-o` option the code can also be used to capture the byte steam in a binary file to run with the [emulator](EMULATOR.md), and with the `-p` option the byte stream is piped to `/dev/stdout`.
 If none of `-t`, `-o` or `-p` are specified, the byte stream is silently dropped.

 Note that to use the serial device with `-t` option you may have to add yourself to the `dialout` group.